aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 Now that we have all the parts we need let's stitch them together and see what happens.
 We will build an automata using rule 30 with some white walls.
-Then we will feed the automata into a canvas, and use the canvas to print an 'svg' file, a 'pdf' file and an 'mp4' movie:
+Then we will feed the automata into a canvas, and use the canvas to print an 'png' file, a 'pdf' file and an 'mp4' movie:

 .. code-block:: python